openzipkin-contrib/zipkin-storage-kafka/storage/README.md

 - Span Partitioning: repartition of collected span batches into spans keyed by `traceId`
 - Span Aggregation: processing of _partitioned spans_ into aggregated traces and later into dependency links.
-- Trace and Dependency Stores: building local state stores to support search and query APIs for traces and dependencies.
+- Trace and Dependency Storage: building local state stores to support search and query APIs for traces and dependencies.

 ### Span Partitioning